National World War I Museum and Memorial

-The National World War I Museum and Memorial in Kansas City, Missouri was opened in 1926 as the Liberty Memorial.
-In 2004, it was designated by the United States Congress as the country's official war memorial and museum dedicated to World War I. A non-profit organization manages it in cooperation with the Kansas City Board of Parks and Recreation Commissioners.
+The National World War I Museum and Memorial is located in Kansas City, Missouri, United States.
+Opened in 1926 as the Liberty Memorial, it was designated by the United States Congress in 2004 as the country's official museum dedicated to World War I. In 2014, as part of the Centennial recognition, Congress added the designation as the country's official war memorial.
+A non-profit organization manages it in cooperation with the Kansas City Board of Parks and Recreation Commissioners.
 The museum focuses on global events from the causes of World War I before 1914 through the 1918 armistice and 1919 Paris Peace Conference.
 Visitors enter the exhibit space within the 32,000 sqft facility across a glass bridge above a field of 9,000 red poppies, each representing 1,000 combatant deaths.
+As of 2025, the museum’s collection includes more than 350,000 items, making it one of the largest World War I collections globally.

-The museum was temporarily closed in 1994 for renovations and reopened in December 2006 with an expanded facility to exhibit an artifact collection begun in 1920.
+The museum was closed in 1994 for renovations and reopened in December 2006 with an expanded facility to exhibit an artifact collection begun in 1920.

 History

 Liberty Memorial Association

 Soon after World War I ended, a group of 40 prominent Kansas City residents formed the Liberty Memorial Association (LMA) to create a memorial to those who had served in the war.
-For a president, they chose lumber baron and philanthropist Robert A. Long, who had personally donated a large sum of money.
+For president, they chose lumber baron and philanthropist Robert A. Long, who had personally donated a large sum of money.
 James Madison Kemper was treasurer of the association, who had been briefly in 1919 the President of City Center Bank that was founded by his father, William T. Kemper.
-J.C.
-Nichols, a real estate developer, was a lead proponent of the Liberty Monument.
-William Volker, businessman and philanthropist, helped the city acquire the land for the memorial.
+Real estate developer J. C. Nichols was a lead proponent, and businessman and philanthropist William Volker helped the city acquire the land.
 George Kessler was the landscape designer.
+Thomas Rogers Kimball, former president of the American Institute of Architects, assisted Henry M Beardsley in selecting the architect, Harold Van Buren Magonigle.